VA Benefits help qualifying Veterans and their family members get money to cover all or some of the costs for school or training.

 Once you have a COE you can access information regarding your remaining benefits through the VA “submit a question” site at https://ask.va.gov/.

-Veterans using the GI Bill®, a copy of your military transcripts will need to be sent to UTSA Admissions for evaluation.
+Veterans using the GI Bill®, a copy of your military transcripts will need to be sent to UT San Antonio Admissions for evaluation.
 Family members can skip this step.

 Before students can be certified, they must be enrolled.
-Register for classes when registration opens through your myUTSA Account Classic View.
-Please note, Veterans (not including family members) who are using federal and/or state education benefits at UTSA are eligible for priority registration.
+Register for classes when registration opens through your myUTSA Account.
+Please note, Veterans (not including family members) who are using federal and/or state education benefits at UT San Antonio are eligible for priority registration.

 Once steps 1-3 are complete, submit the following documents to our office through the document uploader: